 Monitoring crop fields in conventional farming required physical equipment, intensive labor, time and effort.

-IoT provides an alternative to this.
+IoT in agriculture provides an alternative to this.
 An IoT device consists of sensors which collect farm’s data and give real-time, precise information through apps or other means.
 These IoT sensors help perform agricultural activities like –

 - soil temperature and humidity sensing

 - plant and livestock tracking

 In addition to these, several startups are building innovative connected sensors that connect IoT devices with robots, drones, and computer imaging to better the accuracy, agility in the farming process.